nikola-m/pyigalib/README.md

 f2py -c -m --fcompiler=gnu95 pyigalib pyigalib.f95
 ```

 The result is pyigalib.so file.
 I'm using gfortran, therefore I use --fcompiler=gnu95 switch.
-You can no use pyigalib by importing it in Python:
+You can now use pyigalib by importing it in Python:

 ```python
 from pyigalib imort *